benlagreca02/dotfiles/README.md

 This includes my Arch linux, hyprland rice, and it is still in development, and I don't consider it complete.
 I just work on this when I have time.

-As of 5/4/25, it is pretty robust.
-Most key, critical things are there, with the biggest missing link being some kind of program launcher (so I don't have to open terminals and fork constantly)
+As of 5/16/25, it is really getting there.
+Its so close to being something I call "done enough" to make a "release" but its really getting somewhere.

 For waybar's icons you need to install font awesome

 ```
 pacman -S otf-font-awesome
 ```